mlcommons/GaNDLF/docs/usage.md

 (venv_gandlf) $> gandlf construct-csv \
   # -h, --help         Show help message and exit
-  -i $DATA_DIRECTORY # this is the main data directory -c _t1.nii.gz,_t1ce.nii.gz,_t2.nii.gz,_flair.nii.gz \ # an example image identifier for 4 structural brain MR sequences for BraTS, and can be changed based on your data
+  -i $DATA_DIRECTORY # this is the main data directory -c _t1.nii.gz,_t1ce.nii.gz,_t2.nii.gz,_flair.nii.gz \ # an example image identifier for 4 structural brain MR sequences for BraTS, and can be changed based on your data.
+In the simplest case of a single modality, a ".nii.gz" will suffice
   -l _seg.nii.gz \ # an example label identifier - not needed for regression/classification, and can be changed based on your data
   -o ./experiment_0/train_data.csv # output CSV to be used for training
 ```

 **Notes**:

 - For classification/regression, add a column called `ValueToPredict`.
-Currently, we are supporting only a single value prediction per model.
+Currently, we support only a single value prediction per model.
 - `SubjectID` or `PatientName` is used to ensure that the randomized split is done per-subject rather than per-image.
 - For data arrangement different to what is described above, a customized script will need to be written to generate the CSV, or you can enter the data manually into the CSV.